The Complexity of Learning Acyclic Conditional Preference Networks: Learning from Membership Queries

 Otherwise, recursively add parents to $P$ by calling Step 3 once with $\mathcal{F}_{v=0}$ in place of $\mathcal{F}$ and once with $\mathcal{F}_{v=1}$ in place of $\mathcal{F}$, both times excluding the elements of $P$ from the binary search in Step 4. \item From the queries posed above, $\CPT(v_i)$ is fully determined. \end{enumerate}

-\begin{example} To illustrate Algorithm 2, consider the case $n=4$, $m=2$, and $k=2$, and suppose the CP-net from Figure~\ref{fig:alg2} is the target CP-net.
-Note that a smallest $(3,2)$-universal set has exactly four elements, which will be the cardinality of each set $\mathcal{F}$ considered for each variable.
+\begin{example} Consider $n=4$, $m=2$, and $k=2$, and suppose the CP-net from Figure~\ref{fig:alg2} is the target.
+A smallest $(3,2)$-universal set has four elements, which will be the cardinality of each set $\mathcal{F}$ considered for each variable.
 Algorithm 2 will consider each variable in turn.

 For variable $A$, it will first ask four queries, one for each swap pair in, say, the following set

 (Here the $(3,2)$-universal set realizing all possible 2-dimensional context sub-vectors within 3-dimensional context vectors would be $\{bcd, \bar{b}c\bar{d}, b\bar{c}\bar{d}, \bar{b}\bar{c}d\}$.)
 The responses show that $a\gamma\succ\bar{a}\gamma$ for all $\gamma\in\mathcal{O}_{V\setminus\{A\}}$.
 The algorithm hence detects that $A$ has no parents and that $a\succ\bar{a}$ is the only statement in $\CPT(A)$.